kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/getting-started.md

     drwxr-xr-x 1 root root  17 Jul 11 19:45 ..
     -rw-r--r-- 1 root root 348 Jul 11 19:45 hello.py
     ```
     - Note that only the `hello.py` program is listed and that our `hello.txt` file is gone.
-The `hello.py` program is there because the container copies the program each time it is launched, as we specified in the Dockerfile.
+The `hello.py` program is there because it is part of the container, as we specified in the Dockerfile.
 1. Exit the container
     - `exit`
 1. Tell Kubernetes to delete the pod:
     - `kubectl -n $ns delete -f hello-pod.yaml`
+    - *Note*: Although there is a [maximum runtime](/batch-jobs/#nrp-specific-information) for pods, it is always best to delete a batch job when you are done

 Congratulations!
-You've run your first pod on TIDE, run a program within the container and you've gotten some data back out.
-With that, you have the basics to be able to run containers on TIDE.
+You've run your first batch job on TIDE as a pod, run a program within the container and you've gotten some data back out.
+With that, you have the basics to be able to run batch jobs on TIDE.

 ## Next Steps
-Try running your own software in this containerized approach by editing the YAML file.

-Until then, you can also check out the [National Research Platform's documentation](https://docs.nationalresearchplatform.org/) which has some good examples.
+You can also check out the [National Research Platform's documentation](https://docs.nationalresearchplatform.org/) which has some good examples.